Fenerbahçe S.K. (football): Support

 Fenerbahçe has built a massive fanbase since its establishment in 1907, ranking among the most widely supported clubs in Turkey.
 Approximately 35% of Turkish football fans back Fenerbahçe, making it the most popular club in Istanbul and Ankara.
 Their influence extends beyond Turkey, with passionate supporters in Northern Cyprus, Azerbaijan, and various Turkish diaspora communities.
-Thanks to the redevelopment of Şükrü Saracoğlu Stadium, the club consistently boasts some of the highest attendance figures in Turkish football.
+Thanks to the redevelopment of the Şükrü Saracoğlu Stadium, the club consistently boasts some of the highest attendance figures in Turkish football.

-The club’s supporters are organized into various groups, including Genç Fenerbahçeliler (GFB), Kill For You (KFY), Antu/Fenerlist, EuroFeb (a group for fans in Europe), Group CK (Cefakâr Kanaryalar), 1907 ÜNİFEB, Vamos Bien, and SUADFEB.
+The club's supporters are organized into various groups, including Genç Fenerbahçeliler (GFB), Kill For You (KFY), Antu/Fenerlist, EuroFeb (a group for fans in Europe), Group CK (Cefakâr Kanaryalar), 1907 ÜNİFEB, Vamos Bien, and SUADFEB.
 Beyond official fan organizations, numerous fanzines, blogs, podcasts, and forums are dedicated to covering Fenerbahçe.

 Bonds with Other Clubs

-Fenerbahçe’s fanbase has formed friendships with other clubs’ supporters over the years.
+Fenerbahçe's fanbase has formed friendships with other clubs' supporters over the years.
 In November 2011, Genç Fenerbahçeliler developed a close relationship with Torcida Sandžak, the organized supporters of Serbian club Novi Pazar.
-During a Süper Lig match against İstanbul Büyükşehir Belediyespor, Fenerbahçe fans unveiled a banner that read Kalbimiz Seninle Novi Pazar (“Novi Pazar, Our Hearts Are With You”).
-Later, in a SuperLiga match against Radnički Kragujevac, Torcida Sandžak reciprocated the gesture with a banner stating Sancak’ta atıyor, Fenerbahçe’nin kalbi (“The heart of Fenerbahçe beats in Sandžak”).
+During a Süper Lig match against İstanbul Büyükşehir Belediyespor, Fenerbahçe fans unveiled a banner that read Kalbimiz Seninle Novi Pazar ("Novi Pazar, Our Hearts Are With You").
+Later, in a SuperLiga match against Radnički Kragujevac, Torcida Sandžak reciprocated the gesture with a banner stating Sancak'ta atıyor, Fenerbahçe'nin kalbi ("The heart of Fenerbahçe beats in Sandžak").
 This friendship continued on 2 March 2012, when Genç Fenerbahçeliler and 1907 Gençlik members were invited to Novi Pazar for a match against Partizan.
 The 17 traveling Fenerbahçe supporters received a warm welcome from thousands of Torcida Sandžak members, solidifying the bond between the two groups.